turingschool/gear-up/empathy.markdown

 ## Setup

 Chairs and tables available for small group discussions.
 Students start out seated in their groups.
+Print the statements and reflection questions for students.

 ## Introductions (10 min)